upstream-se/guidebook-draft/docs/index.md

 ## Where to go next

 ↓ **[Motivation](./motivation/)**
-  Explains why a distinct upstream discipline is necessary and frames the problem space.
+  Explains the problem space and rationale for a distinct upstream discipline.